-Consider changes to the confirmation process, including how AS 2310, The Confirmation Process, should be revised to reflect changes in technology, as well as to align more closely with the PCAOB's risk assessment standards.
+Consider how AS 2310, The Confirmation Process, should be revised to reflect changes in technology, as well as to align more closely with the PCAOB's risk assessment standards.

 Most Recent Action

 On December 20, 2022, the Board voted to issue for public comment a proposal for a new standard, AS 2310, The Auditor’s Use of Confirmation, together with conforming amendments to PCAOB auditing standards.
-The comment period is open through February 20, 2023.
+The comment period has closed.

 In brief, the Board’s proposal would: